Ground Beef Bulgogi Bowls

 To make this healthy Asian-inspired recipe, you will need the following key ingredients:

 • Lean ground beef: Traditional Korean bulgogi is usually made with rib eye or sirloin steak.
 However, I substituted ground beef for this recipe.
-Ground beef is super easy to cook with, budget-friendly, and filled with protein and nutrients.
+Ground beef is easy to cook, budget-friendly, and filled with protein and nutrients.
 Ground turkey, chicken, or pork would also work.

-• Sesame oil: This ingredient is a staple in many Asian dishes, especially stir-fries.
-In addition to adding a delicious nutty flavor, sesame oil is also loaded with heart-healthy fats and antioxidants.
+• Sesame oil: This ingredient is a staple in many Asian dishes, especially stir-fries adding a delicious nutty flavor.
+To add more sesame flavor to the finished dish, sprinkle sesame seeds on top.

 • Veggies: I like to use a combination of fresh and cooked veggies.
 My go-to’s usually include bell peppers, cabbage, carrots, and cucumbers.
 However, you can use any veggies you have at home.

-• Aromatics: Ginger and garlic add tons of incredible flavors and aromas, which is why they are commonly used in a variety of Asian dishes.
-I highly recommend using the fresh versions of both, but the powdered form can be used in a pinch.
+• Aromatics: Ginger and garlic add incredible flavors and aromas, which is why they are commonly used in various Asian dishes.
+I highly recommend using the fresh versions, but the powdered form can be used in a pinch.

 Recipe Tips and Tricks

 • Switch up your protein.
 Traditional beef bulgogi is made with thinly cut sirloin or rib eye steak.
-If you have the time to spare and don’t mind spending a little extra dough, I definitely recommend trying out one of these.
-Alternatively, for a leaner protein, you could try ground chicken or ground turkey.
+If you have the time to spare and don’t mind spending a little extra, I definitely recommend trying out one of these.
+Alternatively, you could try ground chicken or ground turkey for a leaner protein.

 • Add a fried egg.
-For an extra boost of protein, try adding a fried egg to the top of your bulgogi bowl.
+For an extra protein boost, try adding a fried egg to the top of your bulgogi bowl.
 Bonus points if the yolk is runny, yum!

 • Switch your veggies.
 Feel free to use any vegetables you like in this recipe.
 Any will work, but some of my favorite options not listed in this recipe include broccoli, spinach, onions, and zucchini.